 - Preheat oven to 400 degrees F. Line a large baking sheet with foil or parchment paper.

 - In a large bowl, toss carrots, sweet potatoes, and apples with olive oil, 1/2 teaspoon cinnamon, 1/2 teaspoon coriander, 1/4 teaspoon ground ginger, and 1/4 teaspoon salt.
 Spread in a single layer on baking sheet and roast about 20 minutes, stirring once or twice, until vegetables are caramelized and tender.
 Let cool about 5 to 10 minutes.

 - While vegetables are roasting, combine quinoa and 2 cups preferred liquid in a medium pot.
 Bring to a boil; cover, lower to simmer for 15 minutes, until water is absorbed.

 - Transfer quinoa to large bowl and let cool slightly.
 Add lemon juice and remaining 1/4 teaspoon cinnamon, 1/4 teaspoon coriander, 1/4 teaspoon ginger, 1/4 teaspoon salt to the bowl and toss to combine.
-Transfer roasted apples and vegetables from baking sheet to the quinoa, add dried cranberries if using, and toss again.
+Transfer roasted apples and vegetables from baking sheet to the quinoa, add dried cranberries and/or pecans if using, and toss again.